Leeds Beckett University: Accommodation

 The university provides 4,500 bedrooms in a variety of locations and all first year undergraduates are guaranteed a place in university accommodation, so long as Leeds Beckett University is the student's first choice university.

 Carnegie Village was newly built in September 2010 and provides Passivhaus standard townhouses and apartments at Headingley Campus.
 The largest hall is Kirkstall Brewery on Broad Lane which has places for over 1,000 students and is about 2 mi from the Headingley campus.
 As its name suggests, it is a former brewery property, but is mostly modern blocks.
 The second largest is Sugarwell Court, in Meanwood, which is about 1.5 mi from the City campus, and accommodates 388 students.
 This is also a converted industrial site.

 Two of the most popular accommodation buildings are next to each other in Burley near The Leeds Studios and 0.8 mi from City Campus.
 Formerly owned by Opal Property Group and now owned by Greystar Real Estate Partners, they are Marsden House (previously Opal 1) and Leeds Student Village (previously Opal 2).

 Accommodation types not owned by the university vary.
 Across North Leeds there are many sites which are primarily low-rise buildings, often converted from a former industrial use.
 The growing number of sites around the city centre has led to the building of new highrise complexes, these include CLV Leeds (previously Opal 3), The Skyplaza and Broadcasting Tower.

 Organisation and governance

 Peter Slee joined the university as Vice-Chancellor in September 2015, succeeding Susan Price, who had been in post since January 2010.

-The current Deputy Vice-Chancellors are Paul Smith (Strategic Development), Andrew Slade (Research & Enterprise) and Phil Cardew (Academic).
+The current Deputy Vice-Chancellors are Paul Smith (Strategic Development), Silke Machold (Research & Innovation) and Phil Cardew (Academic).